Cameron Brewer: Member of Parliament

 Brewer has been a member of the National Party since 1996.
 The New Zealand Herald reported in 2022 he had long held ambitions to become a member of Parliament.
 He declined to seek National's candidacy in the Tāmaki electorate in 2011 and also ruled out standing for the ACT Party.
 He also declined to seek the candidacy in Helensville in 2017.

 In April 2023, Brewer was announced as the National Party's candidate in the Upper Harbour electorate for the 2023 general election.
 He defeated first-term incumbent Vanushi Walters, New Zealand's first Sri Lankan-born MP, with a margin of 11,192.
 After an election night celebration, Brewer was accused of making an inappropriate comment in his speech, declaring that his win was a victory for "stale, pale, males."
 He later apologised, saying it was “a poor attempt at humour”.

 In his first term in Parliament, Brewer served as deputy chair of the governance and administration committee and as a member of the justice committee from December 2023 to January 2025.
 On 29 January 2025, he was appointed as chair of the finance and expenditure committee.
 A private member's bill in his name, the Life Jackets for Children and Young Persons Bill, was introduced in April 2025 and seeks to require all recreational boat users aged 15 and under to wear a life jacket.

+Following a cabinet reshuffle on 2 April 2026, Brewer became Minister of Commerce and Consumer Affairs, Minister for Small Business and Manufacturing and associate minister of immigration.